 Coefficient of Variation

-The coefficient of variation (CV) is a statistical measure that quantifies the relative variability of a dataset.
+The coefficient of variation is a statistical measure that quantifies a dataset’s relative variability.
 It expresses the standard deviation as a percentage of the mean, providing insights into the dispersion of values concerning their average.
-The CV formula is simple: divide the standard deviation by the mean and multiply by 100.
+The formula is simple: divide the standard deviation by the mean and multiply by 100.
 This normalization allows for a standardized comparison of variability across different datasets, regardless of their scales or units.

 CV = (σ / μ) * 100